-Below are a few tips on what to watch out for during treatment and how to help rotations.
+The following are a few tips on what to watch out for during treatment and how to help rotations:

 1. One of the more common issues is lack of room for the tooth to move.
 So check for tight contacts first:

-b.
-If the contacts are tight, you can do some hand stripping of approximately .1mm.
+- If the contacts are tight, you can do some hand stripping of approximately .1mm.
 You are going to need the medium diamond strip and the IPR gauges, which you can purchase from us in an IPR Kit or as separate parts at our online store.
-For more specific instructions on how to do this exactly, click here.
+For more specific instructions on how to do this exactly, go to IPR - How to Perform.

 2. As an alternative to IPR, a revision can be submitted requesting expansion of the arch.
 Here is a tip on that from our Chief Technical Officer, Dr. James Mah: